null-object-io/null-site/contact.markdown

 Placeholder for Contact page

-The conact form goes to null.object.contact@gmail and uses formspree - there are prob better solutions.
+The conact form goes to null.object.contact@gmail and uses https://forms.un-static.com